 Future: 2019 and beyond

-In Doylestown, space will be added and renovated to expand the fitness center and free weight area and add additional program spaces, as well as renovate and add universal, private locker rooms which will allow the Y to better meet the needs of its many participant groups.
+In 2021, the Y completed its much-anticipated capital project for the Doylestown branch.
+Space was added and renovated to expand the fitness center and free weight area and add additional program spaces, as well as renovation and addition of universal, private locker rooms which now allow the Y to better meet the needs of its many participant groups.